Licensing Inventions and External Business Activities

-It is expected, but not required, that faculty will participate in external professional activities for the purpose of staying current in their field of expertise, provided that employees comply with university policies, such as conflicts of interest and conflicts of commitment.
+It is expected, but not required, that faculty will participate in external professional activities for pay for the purpose of staying current in their field of expertise, provided that employees comply with university policies, such as conflicts of interest and conflicts of commitment.

 Can I license my ECU invention if I start up my own company?

 ECU start-up companies may license ECU inventions but only after meeting several criteria.
 Requirements for a license agreement include submission of a valid business plan for development of a marketable product, demonstration of commitment from a business expert qualified to run the company, identification of development milestones, and more.
-ECU is prohibited from negotiating with an individual who serves a dual role of ECU inventor and representative of the start-up company, so a qualified business expert must represent the company in license negotiations with ECU.
+ECU is prohibited from negotiating with an individual who serves in a dual role as ECU inventor and representative of the start-up company, so a qualified business expert must represent the company in license negotiations with ECU.

 What is my role in the process of starting a company?

-University inventors may not have the skills or the desire necessary to start up and run a business enterprise so ECU inventors more often chose to serve as a chief technical officer, technology consultant, or advisor for technical development to the company.
+University inventors may not have the skills or the desire necessary to start up and run a business enterprise so ECU inventors more often chose to serve as a chief technical officer,chief scientific officer, technology consultant, or advisor for technical development to the company.

 What constitutes a conflict of interest and how can I avoid complications arising from one?

-A conflict of interest (COI) is a situation where your personal interests may be perceived by an independent party to affect your roles and responsibilities as an ECU employee.
+A Conflict of Interest (COI) is a situation where your personal interests may be perceived by an independent party to affect your roles and responsibilities as an ECU employee.
 Having a COI is not a reflection of one's character and it does not mean that a project must be abandoned.
 Rather, the COI should be disclosed to the university and then managed according to a conflict of interest management plan mutually agreed upon by the employee and ECU.
 If a COI is managed, complications arising from a COI can be avoided.